jerrybuks/EnergyUseCalculator/README.md

 # EnergyUseCalculator
-calculates energy use, daily, monthly and yearly in naira and dollars, built using html, css and javascript
+calculates energy use, daily, monthly and yearly in naira and dollars and euros, built using html, css and javascript